Cecil County activity and event changes due to coronavirus measures

 Here's what we know so far:

-The 3rd Annual Mayor's Lucky Charm 5K in Elkton, which was set for March 14 in Meadow Park, has been postponed.
+The 3rd Annual Mayor's Lucky Charm 5K in Elkton, which was set for March 14 in Meadow Park, was postponed.
 A new date is being determined.

 The Elkton Alliance Citizen of the Year Banquet, which was scheduled for March 26, will be rescheduled once a new date can be established.